guiyom-e/kumo-articles/blog-posts/deploying-nextjs-13-with-amplify-cdk/deploying-nextjs-13-with-amplify-cdk.md

     // Attach your main branch and define the branch settings (see below) const mainBranch = amplifyApp.addBranch('main', {
-      autoBuild: true, // true to automatically build the on new pushes
+      autoBuild: false, // set to true to automatically build the app on new pushes
       stage: 'PRODUCTION',
     });

     new CfnOutput(this, 'appId', {
       value: amplifyApp.appId,
     });

-    // Add a custom resource to deploy correctly to Amplify }
+  }
 }
 ```